chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 ## Update, 2024-09-18

 Would you look at that, somebody made a plugin!
-It's [notion2eleventy](https://github.com/stebrech/notion2eleventy) by Stefan Brechbühl.
-I still need my post-process-and-data-blend-before-caching setup so I'll stick with my custom implementation, but if you thought my blog post was too long, this might just be perfect for your Notion-to-Eleventy needs.
+It’s [notion2eleventy](https://github.com/stebrech/notion2eleventy) by Stefan Brechbühl.
+I still need my post-process-and-data-blend-before-caching setup so I’ll stick with my custom implementation, but if you thought my blog post was too long, this might just be perfect for your Notion-to-Eleventy needs.